Cuban War of Independence: Maine incident

 The Cuban struggle for independence had captured the American imagination for years.
-Some newspapers had agitated for US intervention, especially because of its large financial investment, and featured sensational stories of Spanish atrocities against the native Cuban population, which were exaggerated for propaganda.
+Some newspapers had agitated for U.S. intervention, especially because of its large financial investment, and featured sensational stories of Spanish atrocities against the native Cuban population, which were exaggerated for propaganda.

 Such coverage continued after Spain had replaced Weyler and changed its policies.
 American public opinion was very much in favor of intervening on behalf of the Cubans.

 In January 1898, a riot by Cuban Spanish loyalists against the new autonomous government broke out in Havana.
 They destroyed the printing presses of four local newspapers that had published articles critical of Spanish Army atrocities.
 The U.S. Consul-General cabled Washington with fears for the lives of Americans living in Havana.
 In response, the battleship USS Maine was sent to Havana in the last week of January.
-On February 15, 1898, the Maine was rocked by an explosion, killing 260 of the crew and sinking the ship in the harbor.
-At the time, a military Board of Investigations decided that the Maine had exploded due to the detonation of a mine underneath the hull.
+On February 15, 1898, Maine was rocked by an explosion, killing 260 of the crew and sinking the ship in the harbor.
+The ship was attacked on the front side, which contributed to the high death toll.
+At the time, a military Board of Investigations decided that Maine had exploded due to the detonation of a mine underneath the hull.
 However, later investigations decided that it was likely something inside the ship, though the cause of the explosion has not been clearly established to this day.

-In an attempt to appease the US, the colonial government took two steps that had been demanded by President William McKinley: it ended forced relocation of residents from their homes and offered negotiations with the independence fighters.
+In an attempt to appease the U.S., the colonial government took two steps that had been demanded by President William McKinley: it ended forced relocation of residents from their homes and offered negotiations with the independence fighters.
 But the truce was rejected by the rebels.